jju/stubbl/teams/ravenouseagles.md

 # Ravenous Eagles

-The Ravenous Eagles are often referred to as the worst Green Cup Champions, which is all right with the Ossa ownership group as they flaunt their rings.
+The Ravenous Eagles are often referred to as the Worst Green Cup Champions, which is all right with the Ossa ownership group as they flaunt their rings.

 ## Playbook

 The Eagles use the Charles Dorf playbook, which is built on a very rigid division of smash and grab labour.
-They use slow tacklers on the line to block off the centre, three strong blitzers and a fragile ball-handling corps (which is a faster group than the blockers, but comparatively slow across the league).
+They use slow tacklers on the line to block off the centre, three strong blitzers and a fragile ball-handling corps (which is a faster group than the blockers, but comparatively slow across the league) to score just as much as is necessary.

 ## Records